M359AH/DepFine/README.md

 # Installation:

-* YOU Can install the tool using the following command by pip3 -r requirmentes.txt install and the tool requirmentes will be installed inside your machine
+* You Can install the tool using the following command by pip3 -r requirmentes.txt install and the tool requirmentes will be installed inside your machine

 # Idea: